piranavie/final_project_behaviour_detection/README.md

 * The CCTV footage dataset are collected from `https://www.crcv.ucf.edu/projects/real-world/`.

+* `Temporal_Anomaly_Annotation.txt` is used extract those selected videos into frames by getting the starting and ending frames of instance and discarding all the negative number.
+The negative number means no anomalous event has occurred.
+  For example,
+- if Assault028_x264.mp4, Assault, 165, 240, -1, -1 The third column is the starting frame of the event, and the fourth column is the ending frame of the event.
+The negative number column will be discarding it.
+- if Assault048_x264.mp4, Assault, 15, 75, 100, 250 The third and fifth column is the starting frame of the event and the fourth and sixth column is the ending frame of the event.

 * `config.py` is used to control and change the parameters of the model for training and testing according to their needs.
 This file is found in the fast_rcnn folder.